navikt/crm-workflows-base/README.md

-# crm-platform-workflows
-All workflows used for all SFDX projects.
+All workflows used for all SFDX projects in NAV.

+# Installing
+Copy the [workflows](workflows) folder to .github/workflows in your repo.

 # Secrets needed